Jake McCarthy Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Twins pitching staff ranks first in the league.
+- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff leads the league.

-- The Twins' 3.87 team ERA ranks eighth across all MLB pitching staffs.
+- The Twins have a 3.86 team ERA that ranks seventh across all league pitching staffs.

+- Twins pitchers combine to surrender 128 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- In his most recent outing on Saturday against the Kansas City Royals, the right-hander went four innings, allowing six earned runs while surrendering 11 hits.
+- His most recent time out came on Sunday against the Kansas City Royals, when the righty threw five innings, surrendering two earned runs while giving up four hits.

-- The 28-year-old has a 3.19 ERA and 8.7 strikeouts per nine innings across 17 games this season, while allowing a batting average of .232 to his opponents.
+- The 35-year-old has a 4.53 ERA and 10.9 strikeouts per nine innings across 11 games this season, while allowing a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.